![]() |

 - Q: My son plays, does that effect whether or not I can officiate?

 A: No, this would not keep you from officiating.
 The game assigners would however like to be alerted to this fact.
-In scheduling, we try to be as non-biased as possible.
-You may get a couple of your son's/daughter's games and you may not, just depends.
+In scheduling, we try to be as non-biased as possible and try very hard to not assign an official to a game where a family member plays for.

 - Q: Is there an Age Requirement for officiating lacrosse?